Skip to content

 • Lost Investment Opportunities: The money used to buy the car could have been invested elsewhere, potentially earning a return.

-See also: How to Save for a Car Quickly?
+See also: 10 Reasons Not to Lease a Car

 2. Financing